Invisible Wallets (TypeScript)

 );

-// Use the TransactionBlock and sponsor signature produced by
+// 3.
+Use the transaction bytes and sponsor signature produced by

 const executeSponsoredTxResponse = await nodeClient.executeTransactionBlock({